Beranda / Eastern / Trophy Wife / 3– Unrequited love

 I rolled my eyes, smiling.
 “You know this just happens.
 One minute I'm studying Evolution and the next I'm thinking about him.”

 “'My Sweet Love'.”
 Roshni read the title.
 Roshni always wore red lipstick to school even though it wasn't allowed.
 Since she was one of the top students the teachers decided to turn a blind eye to her very red lips.
-Roshni was lowkey a rebel.
+Roshni was a lowkey rebel.
 She was the wild one in our relationship.
 Her school skirt was way above her knees than was allowed, like the other girls that refused to obey the rules.
 And her shirt was never buttoned to her neck and her tie in place.
-She always left the top button open like most of the other girls and her tie always hanged low.
+She always left the top button open like most of the other girls and her tie always hung low.
 Since she was smart, she didn't really care because she knew the school would never give her a harsh punishment.
 But because of how short her school skirt was and the red lipstick she wore, my father wasn't very fond of her.
 So, whenever we'd go to my house from school, she'd try to pull her skirt as low as possible so that it touched her knees, which was a total failure.
 And then she'd button up her shirt like it was supposed to be.
 She would also pull her hair into a normal ponytail like they wanted us to at school, but the problem is her hair was dyed red at the tips.
 And because her tips were red, she refused to remove the lipstick so it would match her hair.

 “'My sweet love, it's half past twelve in the morning, I've been on and off different platforms, down the list, checking if you're online too.
 I stared at one of your pics for too long, even called you my boo'—” Roshni stopped reading and shrieked.
 I laughed at her reaction, covering my face in embarrassment.

 “You need to put this letter on his desk.”
-She said grabbing my hands away from my face.
+She said, grabbing my hands away from my face.
 “He needs to know that you're head over heels for him!”

 “You know I can't do that.”
 I told her feeling butterflies in my stomach with the mere thought of letting Arjun read one of my many love letters to him.